The Lunar Gateway

 About the Gateway

 NASA is spearheading the initiative to establish the Gateway, a space station in lunar orbit.
-About one-fifth of the size of the ISS, this new outpost will be developed, serviced, and utilized in collaboration with international and commercial partners.
+About one-sixth of the size of the ISS, this new outpost will be developed, serviced, and utilized in collaboration with international and commercial partners.

 The Gateway will be: